79+ Brand-New eCommerce Statistics for 2023

 Brazil is the fastest-growing eCommerce market in the world (Statista)

-Retail eCommerce sales in Brazil are projected to grow at a 20.73% compounded annual growth rate (CAGR) between 2022 and 2025—making it the highest growth market globally.
-Argentina is a close second, with a 20.69% CAGR.
-Both countries are expected to nearly double the global growth rate of 11.35%.
+Retail eCommerce sales in Brazil are projected to grow at a 14.63% compounded annual growth rate (CAGR) between 2023 and 2027 — making it the highest-growth market globally.
+Argentina is a very close second, with a 14.61% CAGR.

 China is home to over half of global eCommerce retail sales (eMarketer)